jeugregg/balanced-bag-ai/README.md

 **Disclaimer:**

-This project is for educational and demonstration purposes only.
-Use it at your own risk.
-Always do your own research before investing in cryptocurrencies.

 ## Issues

-- **Token Availability and Prices:** Please note that all tokens on StarkNet and their corresponding prices may not always be available.
-This can be due to various factors such as market volatility, data provider limitations, or temporary technical issues.
-- **Swap Issues (USDC and Low Liquidity Tokens):** You might encounter difficulties when swapping USDC or tokens with low liquidity.
-These issues could manifest as failed transactions or unfavorable exchange rates.
-This is often due to insufficient liquidity in the corresponding pools.
+- **Token Availability and Prices:** Token availability and pricing may vary across both StarkNet and Aptos networks.
+- **Liquidity Considerations:**
+  - StarkNet: USDC and low liquidity tokens may face swap issues on AVNU
+  - Aptos: Some token pairs may have limited liquidity on Hyperion
+- **Network-Specific Limitations:** Each blockchain may have its own transaction speed and cost considerations

+## Security

+This dApp connects to your wallet but never stores private keys.
+All transactions require explicit user approval through your wallet (Argent X for StarkNet, Petra for Aptos).

+**Disclaimer:**

+This project is for educational and demonstration purposes.
+Use at your own risk.
+Always DYOR (Do Your Own Research) before investing in cryptocurrencies.